pcornier/pi3r.co/source/_posts/A-8bit-CPU-simulator.md

   end)
 ```

-Now, the CPX IMM instruction which compare X with an immediate value:
+Now, the CPX IMM instruction which compares X with an immediate value:
 ```lua
   -- 0xe0 = CPX IMM : compare with immediate
   elseif opcode == 0xe0 then